RHaigh/Custom-Geog-Maps/README.md

 # Custom Geography Maps in R
-A guide for analysts to quickly create customised maps in pdf or png format without requiring licensed mapping software.
+A guide for analysts to quickly create customised maps in pdf or png format without requiring licensed mapping software using the rgdal and leaflet packages.

 Author: Richard Haigh